jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 Alice considered a little, and then said ‘The fourth.’
 ‘Two days wrong!’ sighed the Hatter.
 ‘I told you butter wouldn’t suit the works!’ he added looking angrily at the March Hare.
-‘It was thebestbutter,’ the March Hare meekly replied.
+‘It was the best butter,’ the March Hare meekly replied.
 ‘Yes, but some crumbs must have got in as well,’ the Hatter grumbled, ‘you shouldn’t have put it in with the bread-knife.’
-The March Hare took the watch and looked at it gloomily; then he dipped it into his cup of tea, and looked at it again; but he could think of nothing better to say than his first remark, ‘It was thebestbutter, you know.’
+The March Hare took the watch and looked at it gloomily; then he dipped it into his cup of tea, and looked at it again; but he could think of nothing better to say than his first remark, ‘It was the best butter, you know.’
 Alice had been looking over his shoulder with some curiosity.
 ‘What a funny watch!’ she remarked, ‘It tells the day of the month, and doesn’t tell what o’clock it is!’
-‘Why should it?’ muttered the Hatter, ‘Doesyourwatch tell you what year it is?’
+‘Why should it?’ muttered the Hatter, ‘Does your watch tell you what year it is?’
 ‘Of course not,’ Alice replied very readily, ‘but that’s because it stays the same year for such a long time together.’
-‘Which is just the case withmine,’ said the Hatter.
+‘Which is just the case with mine,’ said the Hatter.

-### CHAPTER VII.
-A MAD TEA-PARTY 41

 Alice felt dreadfully puzzled.
 The Hatter’s remark seemed to have no sort of meaning in it and yet it was certainly English.
 ‘I don’t quite understand you,’ she